DiegoCao/Parallel_AMR/README.md

 ## Platform Choice

-Early-stage tests will be conducted on GHC machines, while final measurements will include results from PSC machines to examine the implementation's scalability.
+Since we choose to parallelize a piece of code designed for multi-core machines, early-stage tests will be conducted on GHC machines, while final measurements will include results from PSC machines to examine the implementation's scalability under a large number of cores.
+We temporarily choose OpenMPI as our implementation framework.

 ## Schedule